purescript/documentation/README.md

 ## Getting Started

-- [Getting Started guide](http://www.purescript.org/learn/getting-started/): Download PureScript and build your first project
+- [Getting Started](guides/Getting-Started.md): Download PureScript and build your first project
 - [PureScript By Example](https://leanpub.com/purescript/read): A book about PureScript.
 Learn functional programming for the web by solving practical problems
 - [Try PureScript](http://try.purescript.org): Try PureScript in your browser